sungsoo/sungsoo.github.io/_posts/2015-04-20-catalyst-optimizer.md

 can be used to match on the type of an object as well as give names to extracted values (`c1` and `c2` here).

-The pattern matching expression that is passed to transform is a partial function, meaning that it only needs to match to a subset of all possible input trees.
+The pattern matching expression that is passed to *transform* is a *partial function*, meaning that it only needs to match to a subset of all possible input trees.
 Catalyst will tests which parts of a tree a given rule applies to, automatically skipping over and descending into subtrees that do not match.
 This ability means that rules only need to